HackYourFuture/React/react1/week1/lesson-plan.md

   - A component should always return JSX
   - These are the parts that will build the DOM structure
   - `ReactDOM.render`
+  - Can display JavaScript values in the HTML, using the { } symbols
+  - Class component vs. functional component
+  - Always returns HTML (in the form of JSX)
+  - Render an array in `.map`
+- create-react-app
+  - Show students how to install create-react-app.
+[Getting Started](https://create-react-app.dev/docs/getting-started).
+  - Explain the general structure
+  - How to run `npm run start`
+  - Talk briefly about how the dist folder is generated
+- Component tree - hierarchy of components
+  - Transform a todolist sketch into components on white board.
+  - _Exercise:_ transform another ui into components in pairs.
 - Props
   - Props is short for property (like a regular HTML attribute)
   - It is (dynamic) data that can be given to child components